openstack/kayobe/doc/source/deployment.rst

 .. note::

-   It is not necesary to run the seed services in a VM.
+   It is not necessary to run the seed services in a VM.
 To use an existing bare metal host or a VM provisioned outside of Kayobe, this step may be skipped.
 Ensure that the Ansible inventory contains a host for the seed.